swipely/aviator/README.md

 ```

 In the above case, hitting `"/campaigns/add"` would call the add method on
-the on the MarketingResponder.
+the on the MarketingTarget.

-The special key `/*` indicates a method on that responder to be called
+The special key `/*` indicates a method on that target to be called
 before any other route handler methods on that level and any
 subsequent levels in the object.